Institute of Mechanical Systems (IMES)

 - .... other laboratory facilities

 pStroke is a serious burden for the health system and the affected individuals.
 Globally, around 16 million people per year experience a stroke for the first time, of which 5 million remain limited in their functionality and participation.
-Since improvements in functionality after a stroke take time and require many repetitions during exercises, ...
+Since improvements in functionality after a stroke take time and require many ...

 Kyburz stress test rear suspension